Introduction to Trees¶

 / people/ nien-nunb/ laura-roslin/ events/ captain-picard-day/ winter-wrap-up/

-The Wagtail admin interface uses the tree to organize content for editing, letting you navigate up and down levels in the tree through its Explorer menu.
-This method of organization is a good place to start in thinking about your own Wagtail models.
+The Wagtail admin interface uses the tree to organise content for editing, letting you navigate up and down levels in the tree through its Explorer menu.
+This method of organisation is a good place to start in thinking about your own Wagtail models.

 Nodes and Leaves¶